arthurlockman/CS2303-Homework-5/README.txt

     New foo 4 dequeued in correct order.

 ###nodetest
 Nodetest verifies that the node insertion and sorting algorithm works properly.
 It creates a premade tree that sorts when inserting elements, and then prints it in descending order.
-It also creates a tree with random characters as the data points, which is also sorted on insertion, and prints that in descending order as well.
-Finally it frees all of the associated nodes.
-The output is randomized for the random tree, so the output will not look exactly as below but will be similar.
+It then frees all of the associated nodes.

     user@system:~/CS2303-Homework-5$ ./nodetest
     Printing premade tree: